-Going to the theater in London is like a dream come true.
-But tickets can be expensive … which no one wants.
-Here’s how to save some money and see an awesome show while on vacation in England.
+Going to the theater in London is like a dream come true, especially when you save some money on your tickets.

 Planning your weekend itinerary in London?
-You’ll have to stop off and see Big Ben, get that classic red photo booth picture and lunch on some fish and chips while touring England, but don’t forget about the amazing shows!
 England has an impressive string of theaters that put on some of our favorite plays and musicals — the London production of Les Miserables is the world’s longest running musical!
 There’s just one hiccup — these theater tickets can be expensive.

 Luckily, we’ve scouted out some of the best ways to get cheaper tickets so you can cross off a London show off your bucket list: